Meet this 27-year old CPA from Canada who quit her job to Study, Work & Live Abroad (Switzerland)

 Doing a master's in a foreign country just seemed like a win-win solution.

 Quitting my Job to Move Abroad Permanently (Switzerland)

 Quitting my job in 2016 for the second time was scary because I was actually leaving my comfort zone.
 Until this point in my life, I had spent my entire life in Canada.
 Now, I would be miles and miles away from home.

 Also, I didn’t really know anyone in Switzerland besides the people I met while traveling the first time I came here.
 I was basically going to be on my own for many things.

-On top of that, my parents thought it was a waste of time to my Masters.
-They said that I was already overqualified and that I didn’t need the Masters.
+On top of that, my parents thought it was a waste of time for my Masters.
+They said that I was already overqualified and that I didn’t need the Master's.
 That was partly true if I wanted to be an accountant for the rest of my life, which I didn’t.

 Also, my mom kept emphasizing all the years of lost wages I’d give up by going back to school.